Hope Lutheran Church ELCA · Farmington Hills, MI

 Extending Hope Beyond Our Walls

 Hope’s Outreach Team builds meaningful relationships within our community and creates opportunities for members to live out a life of service.
 Serving others is not simply something we do.
-It is an essential expression of what it means to follow Jesus and reflects Hope’s long and faithful commitment to Christian service.
-We invite you to participate in both ongoing and one-time outreach efforts through donations, hands-on service, and shared partnership.
+It is an essential expression of what it means to follow Jesus and reflect Hope’s long and faithful commitment to Christian service.

-First Tuesday of each month
+Meeting Time First Tuesday of each month 6:00 p.m.
+Hope Lutheran Church

 Blessing Box